solomon-os/go-distributed-replication-log/README.md

 - Automatic creation of a new segment when the current one becomes full.
 - A gRPC API for producing and consuming records.
 - Streaming RPCs for sending or reading several records.
-- Raft consensus for choosing a leader and replicating data between nodes.
+- Integrated HashiCorp Raft for consensus, leader election, and data replication between nodes.
 - Automatic node discovery and membership management with Serf.
 - A custom gRPC load balancer.
 Write requests go to the leader, while read requests are shared between followers.
 - TLS encryption and client certificate authentication.